 Evaluation of our programme demonstrates it supports all six recommendations from the 2010 Marmot Review - 'Fair Society, Healthy Lives':

-Give every child the best start in life: Evidence shows that FFLP increases fruit and vegetable consumption by children in at school and in the home.
-It also dramatically reduces the problem of the most vunerable children not taking up their healthy school meal entitlement.
+Give every child the best start in life: Evidence shows that schools participating in FFLP increases fruit and vegetable consumption by children at school and in the home.
+It also dramatically reduces the problem of the most vulnerable children not taking up their healthy school meal entitlement.
 FFLP is "particularly effective at helping engage or re-engage pupils with learning issues and challenges."
 (NFER, 2011)

 Enable all children, young people and adults to maximise their capabilities and have control over their lives: Twice as many primary schools received an Ofsted rating of Outstanding following their participation in FFLP.
-The FFLP gives pupils and their parents access to practical food skills that give them greater control over their current and future diets.
+The programme gives pupils and parents access to practical skills that afford them greater control over their current and future diets.

 Create fair employment and good work for all: Research by the new economics foundation found that there is more than £3 in social return on every £1 invested in Food for Life Catering Mark school menus, mostly in the form of new jobs in the local economy.

 Ensure a healthy standard of living for all: "Evidence points towards the FFLP's potential to contribute to helping 'close the gap' for disadvantaged children in terms of their health and academic attainment."
 (NFER, 2011)